fvaleri/strimzi-debugging/sessions/002/README.md

   type: tls
 ```

-External clients now need to retrieve the self-signed auto-generated cluster CA certificate and add it to their
+All external clients need to retrieve the self-signed auto-generated cluster CA certificate and add it to their
 truststore.
 They also need to add the user certificate to their keystore.
-The cluster operator was kind enough to
+The CO was kind enough to generate these
-generate these stores for us and provide them inside a secret.
-We also need to retrieve the bootstrap URL from the
+stores for us and provide them inside a secret.
+We also need to retrieve the bootstrap URL from the passthrough route.
-passthrough route.

 ```sh
 $ kubectl get secret my-user -o "jsonpath={.data['user\.p12']}" | base64 -d > /tmp/keystore.p12